PLCHome/velux-klf200-api/README.md

 This API works with and without promise.
 You can use a callback function.
 If there is no callback function in the call the API create an promise object.

 ## API without Promise
 every API callback function is called first with an error object and then eventually a data object.
-If there is no error, the first parameter is zero.
+If there is no error, the first parameter is null.

 ``` javascript
 function callback(error,data) {}